Lifetime Achievement Winner

-Q: I know the perfect person to nominate.
-However, I’m hesitant about my writing skills.
-What advice can you give?
+Q: I know the perfect person to nominate, but I am hesitant about my writing skills.
 What are the judges looking for in a winning entry?

 Q: The person I am thinking about nominating has not committed a single heroic act that saved a life, but has been a faithful, loyal employee to our hospital for several years.
 Would he/she be a good candidate for this award?

-A: Absolutely.
+A: Yes.
 In the many years of this program, several individuals like that have been named a Georgia Hospital Hero.

 Q: May I nominate the same person for a Hospital Hero Award and a Lifetime Achievement Award?

 A: No. You must choose one category in which to enter a nominee.
 However, you may enter multiple nominees from your hospital.

 Q: Are hospital board members eligible if they do not work or have medical privileges at the hospital?

 Q: Must the nominee be a caregiver, like a physician or nurse?

 A: No. Anyone employed by a Georgia hospital is eligible for consideration.